Skip to main content

 1. Abstract

 This RFC specifies an automatic path discovery mechanism for the HOPR protocol, enabling it to function effectively within dynamic ad hoc peer-to-peer networks.
 The mechanism allows message senders to remain anonymous while ensuring optimal message delivery by actively probing network nodes to assess compliance with HOPR protocol functionality and detect non-adversarial behaviour.
-The specification defines complementary breadth-first and depth-first graph traversal algorithms for topology discovery, along with telemetry collection methods to support path selection and quality-of-service (QoS) assessment.
+The specification defines two complementary probing modes — immediate-neighbour probing for direct peers, and loopback path probing for multi-hop paths — along with telemetry collection methods to support path selection and quality-of-service (QoS) assessment.

 2. Motivation